Close Menu

 Your credit score influences many aspects of financial life beyond just borrowing money.
 Landlords check credit when evaluating rental applications, insurance companies use credit information to determine premiums, and some employers review credit reports during the hiring process.
 Understanding how to protect and improve your credit while managing debt provides advantages that extend throughout your professional and personal life.

 Payment history represents the single most significant factor in credit scoring models, accounting for approximately thirty-five percent of your SCORE.
 Making every payment on time, even if you can only afford the minimum, protects your credit rating and avoids late fees.
 Setting up automatic payments for at least the minimum amount due ensures you never miss a payment due to oversight.
+If missed payments ever lead to a collection contact, learning how to deal with a debt collector is an important next step, and StopDebtCallsNow provides educational information about FDCPA rights, debt validation, and protections against harassment.

 Managing debt successfully as a new graduate requires patience, discipline, and strategic thinking.
 The habits you establish now create patterns that will serve you throughout your financial life.